-Over the next five years, we will increase the number of districts within these countries with sustained access to quality water services from 30 to 50, thereby demonstrating Everyone Forever in a broader range of contexts and reaching 7 million people (up from 4 million) through direct services.
-Together with our efforts to advise and influence national governments, this work will multiply our impact 20 times, to more than 80 million people.5
+Through the new strategy, we will increase our impact within nine countries by ensuring access to lasting, quality water services.
+This strategy will demonstrate Everyone Forever in a broader range of contexts, from district level to national level.
+Together with our collaborative efforts to advise and influence other actors and national governments, this work will multiply our impact 20 times, from 4 million to more than 80 million people.